PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Prerequisites
 -------------

-To install all dependencies required to develop PlasmaPy on your local computer, enter the top-level directory of the cloned repository and
+To install all Python dependencies required to develop PlasmaPy on your local computer, enter the top-level directory of the cloned repository and run:
-run:

 .. code-block:: bash

    pip install -r requirements.txt

+It may also be necessary to `install pandoc`_.

 Building documentation with make
 --------------------------------